 It’s said that many runners hit “the wall” at around 22 miles, so very often loved ones wait at that marker to help spur them on to the finish a little over four miles away.
 But imagine for a moment that there are no distance markers, no Fitbits, and no stopwatches.
 Over 38,000 runners crowding the starting line, with no way of knowing critical data dimensions such as where they are, the pace at which they’re running, or how long it will take to finish.

 It seems absurd to think that anyone would choose that way of running such a race, yet this is the decision being made by any retail bank not currently using metrics to measure its customer and financial data quality.
 Understanding the condition, accuracy, quality and maturity of datasets across the vast array of products and service channels is impossible if these elements aren’t actually being measured.

-At this point, retail banks can quite rightly indicate four major issues confronting them that are very often seen as preventers of that holy grail of data management: a timely, accurate and complete single view of a customer.
+At this point, retail banks can quite rightly indicate four major issues confronting them that are very often seen as preventers of that holy grail of data management: a timely, accurate and complete single view of a personal banking customer.

 1. Size and scale

 For starters, the amount of general public data to be measured is usually vast.
 One data record for a personal current account customer might include first name, middle name, last name, current address (five lines), previous address (another five lines), phone number, mobile number, email, employer and their address (five more lines), National Insurance number, date of birth, dependants, spouse… and that’s before their transactional data, banking IDs, credit card accounts and so on are included!
 The opportunities for data quality issues to exist are tremendous.